miklosme/papers/src/app/home.md

+# Daily Digest (September 12, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of mind-bending research that's pushing the boundaries of artificial intelligence.
+Let's dive right in!

+Are you ready for AI agents with social skills?
+Researchers have developed [ITCMA-S](https://papers.miklos.dev/2409.06750), a groundbreaking architecture that's giving LLM-based agents a crash course in social etiquette.
+This isn't just small talk – we're talking about agents that can form cliques, elect leaders, and even organize group activities.
+It's like high school, but with less drama and more algorithms!

+But what good are social agents without a world to explore?
+Fear not!
+A team of mad scientists has cooked up a way to [generate diverse maps](https://papers.miklos.dev/2409.06888) for multi-agent path finding.
+Using quality diversity algorithms and neural cellular automata, they're creating virtual playgrounds that will put your pathfinding algorithms through their paces.
+It's like an obstacle course for AI, and trust me, you'll want front-row seats for this showdown!

+Speaking of teamwork, let's talk about communication.
+The [DCMAC protocol](https://papers.miklos.dev/2409.07127) is revolutionizing how multi-agent systems share information.
+Forget about oversharing – these agents are learning to read the room, understand their teammates' needs, and tailor their messages accordingly.
+It's like giving your AI a crash course in emotional intelligence!

+Last but not least, we've got a game-changer for federated learning.
+The [FedIT-U2S framework](https://papers.miklos.dev/2409.07136) is turning messy, unstructured text into a goldmine for training LLMs.
+It's like having an army of virtual librarians organizing your data while respecting privacy.
+This could be the key to unlocking collaborative AI training across diverse domains without compromising sensitive information.

+That's all for now, folks!
+Keep your algorithms sharp and your neural networks firing – the future of AI is looking brighter (and more social) than ever!

 # Daily Digest (September 11, 2024)

 Hold onto your lab coats, AI enthusiasts!
 We've got a trio of mind-bending papers that'll make your neural networks tingle with excitement.